junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Apocalypse isn't going to start itself, is it?"
 Castiel's voice comes through sarcastically.

 "No, but..."
 Jimmy's thought trails away.
 It feels wrong, but it does get mentioned in the Revelation that the Devil *will* come out of the prison after a thousand years.
 It just never occurs to him *how*, let alone *who* would make it happen.
-He wouldn't dare to dream it to be *himself* in another thousand years.
+He wouldn't dare to dream it being *himself* in another thousand years.

 "What did I say about objections and distractions?"
 Castiel warns him lowly.